JordanMartinez/purescript-jordans-reference/02-Build-Tools/01-Dependency-Managers.md

 A **package set** consists of a set of packages.
 It's a JSON file that maps a package name to its corresponding repo-tag-dependencies combination.

-#### The Cause of the Pain Point
+### The Cause of the Pain Point

-When using Bower, you have no idea whether a package (code that was released at some tag) will compile with some other package.
+When using Bower, you have no idea whether a version of some dependency will compile with some other package.
 This pain point arises most often when a breaking changes compiler release is made.
 AFAIK, Phil Freeman (creator of PureScript) and others created `psc-package` to help fix this problem / start migrating to a non-Bower solution.
 Currently, Justin Woo maintains it.

 Justin has defined [an "official" / "standard" package set](https://github.com/purescript/package-sets/blob/master/packages.json) that `psc-package` uses to download and compile one's dependencies.
 Why?
 So that he can prove via CI that all the packages in the set work/compile together without issue.
 This addresses the pain point from Bower.
 Moreover, it also stops each developer who uses `psc-package` from wasting time verifying the same package set locally as it can be done only once in Justin's repo.